JoyboyIsland3/JoyboyIsland3/README.md

 ## " I don’t lose anything if I’m free, it’s just one less chain on me "

 # I'll be updating this page often.
 Don't think this is it.
 We just started :)

+(if you read this far DM me "PirateThoughts")